Install Dash Enterprise on a Virtual Machine via a Cloud Marketplace

 sh sudo systemctl daemon-reload sudo systemctl restart sshd

-6. Important: Go back to your VM networking settings and change the source for the port 22 rule to the IP addresses of users who will deploying apps.
+6. Important: Go back to your VM networking settings and change the source for the port 22 rule to the IP addresses of users who will be deploying apps.

 Don’t forget that to SSH into the VM in the future, you’ll need to append the new SSH port to the ssh command (for example, -p 2222).